fuoricentrostudio/YiiMailerInline/README.md

-# YiiMailer
+# YiiMailerInline

-Yii extension for sending emails with layouts using [PHPMailer](https://github.com/PHPMailer/PHPMailer)
+Fork of the original Yii extension (https://github.com/vernes/YiiMailer) for sending emails with layouts using [PHPMailer](https://github.com/PHPMailer/PHPMailer) with embedded CSS to inline style="" HTML attribute thanks to (https://github.com/tijsverkoyen/CssToInlineStyles)

 ## Features